tlehman/octopress/source/_posts/2013-09-07-monoids-in-scheme.markdown

 title: "Monoids in Scheme"
 date: 2013-09-07 11:15
 comments: true
-categories: [abstract-algebra, scheme]
+categories: [abstract-algebra, scheme, mathematics]
 ---

 There is a structure in abstract algebra called a monoid.
 There are several ways to define a monoid, but before we start, we should answer the obvious question: *why should you care?*

-The reason being aware of monoids is important is that they are everywhere, and knowing the properties of general monoids will allow you to make inferences about specific instances.
-I'll give a good example to start out with: lists.
+The reason being aware of monoids is important is that they are everywhere, and knowing the properties of general monoids will lead to better understanding of their specific manifestations, such as the accumulator pattern or string concatenation.
+I'll give a good example to start out with: linked lists.

 <img src="/images/blogimg/list.png">

-For the sake of simplicity, I am going to use scheme values and the `cons` operation.
-In [Section 2.2 of SICP](https://mitpress.mit.edu/sicp/full-text/sicp/book/node32.html), the closure property of was defined. _This is distinct from the notion of closure of an expression over the surrounding environment_.
+For the sake of simplicity, I am going to use scheme lists and the `append` operation.
+In [Section 2.2 of SICP](https://mitpress.mit.edu/sicp/full-text/sicp/book/node32.html), the closure property of was defined. _This is distinct from the notion of [closure](http://stackoverflow.com/a/36639/46871) of an expression over the surrounding environment_.

 An operation `#` is said to be 'closed' in the sense that given two values `A` and `B` of the same type, the expression `A # B` is a value of the same type.
+In scheme-like prefix notation, we would write `(# A B)`.

 Given a list `A` and a list `B`, we can concatenate the two lists and get a new list, `(append A B)`